connollyc152/DDC_jet_sensitivity/README.md

 **SETTINGS.py** : holds the settings for the convolutional neural network

+**CNN_predictLat_uncertainty.py** : Code used to train the CNN.

+**CNN_predictLat_uncertainty_data.py** : Code used to train the CNN that works with available data.

+**CNN_model.h5** : CNN model

 **AnalyzeModels/main.py** : main script used to evaluate the trained network.
+Makes all subplots in (DOI/link).
+Calls Plots.py and PredictedPlots.py to create figures.

+**AnalyzeModels/main_data.py** : main script used to evaluate the trained network.
+Unlike main.py, this file works easily with available data.
 Makes all subplots in (DOI/link).
 Calls Plots.py and PredictedPlots.py to create figures.

 **AnalyzeModels/Plots.py** : Holds functions used to plot data